RAS-University/robotic-courses/docs/pid.md

 Conceptually, integral action can be viewed as an automatic mechanism that continuously adjusts the bias term $u_b$ of a proportional controller until the error is nulled.
 -->

-### Hands-on Exercise: Exploring integral control
+### Hands-on exercise: Exploring integral control
 Let's use again the interactive simulation to understand the behavior and limitations of integral control.

-It shows a typical second-order system with a pure delay of 1 step driven by a PID controller.
+It shows a typical [second-order system](#second-order) with a pure delay of 1 step driven by a PID controller.
+In the plot, three signals are displayed to help visualize the closed-loop dynamics and the role of the controller.
   * The blue dashed line represents the **desired value** (setpoint).
   * The purple line represents the **plant’s position/output** that we are getting from the sensors.
 The desired behavior is to have it lined up with the desired value.
   * The yellow line represents the **control signal** $u(t)$ that drives the plant (e.g. actuator force).
 It is plotted on the right y-axis.
 A big, spiky yellow curve means high actuator demand.

-Your task is to gradually increase the value of the integral gain $K_i$ while keeping the proportional gain $k_p$ you found in the previous hands-on-exercise (e.g. 3).
+Your task is to gradually increase the value of the integral gain $K_i$ while keeping the proportional gain $K_p$ you found in the previous hands-on-exercise (e.g. 3).
+You can, for example, try $K_i=0.1$, $K_i=0.5$, $K_i=1$ or $K_i=2$.
 What do you observe in terms of:
   * **Steady-state error:** What happens to the steady-state error as you increase Ki?
 Does the output eventually reach the setpoint precisely?
   * **Impact on oscillations**: How does a very large Ki affect the system's oscillations and overall stability?
 Can too much integral action lead to new problems?